kris-nader/scTherapy/README.md

 <br>
-<p>Next, let's load an example PBMC scRNA-seq dataset, consisting of ~3000 cells obtained from a human AML patient.
-Next, we normalize and cluster our raw count matrix using Seurat (see <a href="https://satijalab.org/seurat/articles/pbmc3k_tutorial.html">Seurat tutorial for more details</a>).
-The raw data can be found <a href='https://raw.githubusercontent.com/kris-nader/TBD/main/sample_x_exp.rawdata.txt.zip'>here</a>.</p>
+<p>Next, let's load an example PBMC scRNA-seq dataset, consisting of ~3000 cells obtained from a human AML patient as well as normalize and cluster it using Seurat (see <a href="https://satijalab.org/seurat/articles/pbmc3k_tutorial.html">Seurat tutorial for more details</a>).
+The raw count matrix data can be found <a href='https://raw.githubusercontent.com/kris-nader/TBD/main/sample_x_exp.rawdata.txt.zip'>here</a>.</p>

  ```R